Pupler/CPP-Todo-Manager/README.md

 # 📝 C++ Todo Manager

-A console-based task manager built in C++ for learning data structures and STL containers.
-Features clean output, file persistence, and easy task management.
+A console-based task manager written in C++ to practice data structures and STL containers, with clean output, file saving, and simple task handling.

 ## 📸 Preview